 Wellington-Dufferin-Guelph Public health is as alert level orange/restrict: enhanced measures, restrictions and enforcement, avoiding any closures.
 Learn more about Provincial limits and restrictions

 - stay at home, especially if you feel sick

 - wash your hands frequently with soap and warm water for at least 20 seconds, or use hand sanitizer

-- if you must go out, stay two metres (6.5 feet) away from people outside your household
+- if you must go out, stay two metres (6.5 feet) away from people you don’t live with

 - wear a mask or face covering in places where you may not be able to stay two metres away from others

 - follow guidelines at work and at school, and avoid gathering with people you don’t live with; bubbles and social circles are not recommended

 Thank you for wearing a mask

 Wearing a mask or face covering helps protect people around you, their families and our community.
 In Ontario, you are required to wear mask to cover your nose and mouth on the bus, inside City facilities, local businesses, and private commercial vehicles.